 This spreadsheet provides guidance on how to manage your most commonly encountered COI situations - Identifying and Managing Conflicts of Interests

-Detailed information can be found in the Conflict of Interest Policy (in Lucidoc) and the Code of Conduct on the Intranet.
+Detailed information can be found in the Conflict of Interest Policy (in Lucidoc) and the Code of Conduct on The Red Wagon, under Policies and Procedures.

-If after reviewing those resources you are unsure that a conflict of interest exists, please contact the Compliance Officer at 638-7134 to discuss the matter.
+If after reviewing those resources you are unsure that a conflict of interest exists, please contact the Compliance Officer at 205-638-7134 to discuss your concern.

 If you become aware of a known or possible conflict of interest at any time during your work relationship with Children’s of Alabama, please contact the Compliance Department for a review of the circumstances.
 We will guide you on the need to complete an electronic COI Disclosure Form.